Make great trades. Avoid bad ones.

 Massive attention and volume?

-Is this Sector in play?
+This Sector in play?
 What are the sector sympathy plays?

 Percentage gainers/losers today?